|Annexed in 1889

 The area was annexed into the Hyde Park Township area in 1861, then in 1862 the area was named “Burnside” after General Ambrose Burnside, and then in 1889 it was annexed into the city of Chicago despite the fact this was still barren swampy land.

 In the year 1895 W. V. Jacobs had a grand vision of building a storage battery road for Chicago as he was heavily responsible for promoting the Calumet Railway.
 At this time between 1895 and 1896 the Illinois Central Railroad built a repair shop and a roundhouse in this area which attracted employment, then Jacobs purchased all the land within this triangle and subdivided the land into a livable community of railroad workers, soon Hungarian, Italian, Ukrainian and Polish immigrants came to this small community as they worked in the shops in and nearby the neighborhood.

 Burnside continued to prosper as a small-town type enclave in the early half of the 20th century as the population stayed below 3,500 residents.
 After World War II this isolated community attracted more attention from developers because of the many vacant areas that were perfect for housing construction of middle-class homes, this long time working class community was now becoming more middle class.

-In the 1950s decade the youths in this community began forming some pretty tough greaser gangs which would begin a legacy of gang violence in this neighborhood as these greasers mainly targeted African American gangs in nearby neighborhoods like Roseland.
+In the 1950s decade the youths in this community began forming some tough greaser gangs mainly as just hangout groups but they also battled gangs from other neighborhoods.